loyalblocks-nirs/cloudantPHPCURL/README.md

 # cloudantPHPCURL

-connecting to cloudant via curl
+Connecting to Cloudant via CURL

-This is an easy PHP Cloudant connect Library using CURL
+This is an easy PHP Cloudant connect Library using CURL.

-nirshneor@gmail.com
+Author: nirshneor@gmail.com

 Loyalblocks June 2015

+for more info on Cloudant http://cloudant.com/for-developers/crud/